Caribbean attractions

 • Duty-free shopping limit is double most other Caribbean islands.

-• Attractions are OK, beaches are good, snorkeling is great.
+• Other attractions are OK, but snorkeling is great.

 Fort Christian St. Thomas